StarScape/droplet/notes.md

     - Don't allow dragging of new chapter div ✔️
     - Clean up CSS ✔️
     - Dispatch on re-sort ✔️
-    - Focus on text area when creating & enable enter
+    - Focus on text area when creating & enable enter ✔️
     - Can't select textarea after creating >2 chapters?
 Fix.
+Might be the Sortable.js filter? ✔️
   - Reorganize dates and any other funcs into utils
   - Cancel creation of project/chapter
   - Ordered / unordered chapters? ❗